 Being a stay at home mom can present unique challenges when you’re ready to go back into the workforce.
 Employers will notice a gap in your employment, and your skillset or certifications may be out of date.

 Fortunately, it’s entirely possible to craft a resume that puts your best foot forward, particularly if you take some time to build on your current skills.
 Read on to find out what you should be including and what to leave out - and for some helpful tips to keep in mind as you get ready to look for a new position.
-Plus, we've also included a resume template in Word or Google Docs format that you can use as a starting point.
+Plus, we've also included a free resume template in Word or Google Docs format that you can use as a starting point.

-A stay at home mom resume template
+A free stay at home mom resume template

 Before we dive in to our recruiter perspectives, here's a sample resume for a stay-at-home mom or parent.
 Feel free to use it as inspiration as you write your own resume (download links below).